CoreRasurae/OpticalFlow-RI/README.md

 Required packages include:
 apt install python3 python3-numpy python3-skimage python3-pyopencl python3-numba

-*Note:* A valid OpenCL device is required to run dense Lucas-Kanade and Horn-Schunck algorithms.
+*Note:* A valid OpenCL device is required to run dense Lucas-Kanade and Farnebäck algorithms.

 ## Running the examples
 There are a number of examples in the examples folder, namely: